Yaxham railway station: History

 The station was opened by the Norfolk Railway on 15 February 1847 on the Wymondham to Dereham branch line.
 Yaxham was north of Thuxton and south of the terminus, Dereham.
 It was closed to freight on 13 July 1964, and to passengers on 6 October 1969.

-The station's survival is mostly due to the late Mr D.C.
-Potter who took over the tenancy of the buildings, thereby saving them from demolition.
+The station's survival is mostly due to the late Mr David Charles Potter who took over the tenancy of the buildings, thereby saving them from demolition.
 Mr Potter opened the site's first narrow gauge line in the former goods yard in 1967.
 This was constructed for his Hunslet 0-4-0ST, "Cackler", and the disused tracks of this line can still be seen from passing trains on the Mid-Norfolk Railway.
 It was stated that these would be removed during 2013 to allow for the construction of a standard gauge siding in the yard for Norfolk Heritage Steam Railway Ltd who were restoring a steam locomotive at Yaxham, but in the event the locomotive moved to Bressingham in 2018.

 In 1969 the loco was moved across the standard gauge line to the Yaxham Park Light Railway (YPLR), which ran for over half a mile in meadows beyond the station, eventually being replaced by today's Yaxham Light Railway.
 The station reopened on 23 December 1995.